fangtingyu/VideoGame/react-course-part2/src/state-management/notes.md

 2. Move reducer and context into that provider component
 3. Import ReactNode as a children and pass the children as a Props to the function
 4. Wrap other components within the new-created provider component

+## Create a Hook to access context

+With that, we can clear our imports.

+there are benefits to accessing context using a hook compared to directly using the React context API.
+Here are some advantages:

+- Simpler syntax: Accessing context using a hook provides a simpler and more concise syntax compared to using the context API directly.
+Hooks allow you to write more compact code and make the context usage more readable within functional components.

+- Easier consumption: Using a hook to access context abstracts away the details of the context implementation, making it easier for component developers to consume the context.
+With a hook, you can simply call the hook function and retrieve the context value without worrying about the context provider or the useContext hook.

+- Encapsulation and reusability: By creating a custom hook to access context, you can encapsulate the logic for consuming the context within the hook itself.
+This promotes reusability as you can use the same hook in multiple components, making it easier to share context-related functionality across your application.

+- Testing flexibility: Hooks, including the custom hook for accessing context, can be easily tested in isolation.
+You can mock the context values and behaviors within your tests, allowing you to focus on testing the component that consumes the context without worrying about the context implementation details.

+- Abstraction from implementation changes: Using a hook to access context provides an abstraction layer between the components and the context implementation.
+This means that if the implementation of the context changes in the future (e.g., switching from React context to a different state management library), you can update the custom hook to accommodate the changes without modifying all the components that consume the context.